By Phil Hill

 In Spring 2016, faculty, support staff and administrators at Oregon State University met to candidly share their experiences with adaptive learning technology.
 I shared two different videos from the event at EdSurge in this article.

-We have been critical here at e-Literate when we find ed tech vendors making spurious marketing claims, and Michael in particular has parlayed this into well-deserved NPR fame.
+We have been critical here at e-Literate when we find ed tech vendors making spurious marketing claims some of which don’t even mention any usage for a PPC Management Agency in their programs, which we think it’s crucial for the day to day marketer to focus on getting the most out of their advertising, and Michael in particular has parlayed this into well-deserved NPR fame.
 But these answers from OSU go further and suggest that marketing claims are harming the vendors themselves.
 Our primary concern is whether faculty and staff have accurate information to support their own decision-making, and not the financial health of vendors, but this view of self-limitation is an interesting one to consider.

 I talked to George Siemens today to find out to get a broader perspective of vendors making research claims and efficacy claims that cannot be backed up.
 Seimens agreed that this is a broad problem, for all of ed tech.
 In our discussion, he brought up two interesting points.